 Chaac shares a starting pistol with Ronin and Lancer – the Spitfire.
 The Spitfire is a decent machine pistol designed for getting right into the fight.
 Chaac can get good use out of the pistol in the pistol and eco rounds because of his rage ability, meaning he has much chance of surviving when getting into kill range.

 Chaac naturally gravitates towards is the Semtex.
 Semtex’s are the best way to force out enemies from their cover spots as they detonate almost immediately.
-While they may not necessarily kill opponents, they do splash damage, that will be enough to get them out in the open for Chaac’s weapons to finish them off.
+While they may not necessarily kill opponents, they do splash damage, which will be enough to get them out in the open for Chaac’s weapons to finish them off.
 Upgrades to the Semtex mean its stick damage goes to 250, guaranteeing they one-shot a stuck opponent.
 The tier one upgrade also increases throw speed for securing those well-aimed throws.
 The final upgrade widens the explosion radius, so the 250 direct damage goes a lot further to surrounding enemies.

-Flashbangs are Chaac’s tool to create chaos in the enemies ranks.
+Flashbangs are Chaac’s tool to create chaos in the enemy’s ranks.
 The gadget temporarily blind enemies caught in the blast radius.
 The flashbangs are great for getting removing cover advantages when you need to push as dropping the flashbang just to the side of their cover should work.
 The flashbangs get better with increased throw range so you can set flashbangs up safely if you learn throwing spots, finally you can get another one with the extra grenade count.